 In the last few years Alex has gained experience as a director, cinematographer and sound designer on many short films in Europe, as well as a production assistant on a feature documentary to be released shortly worldwide.

-Chris, along with Fraser and John, co-founded Melbourne based film collective Dogmilk Films.
+Chris, along with Fraser Pemberton and John Hewison, co-founded Melbourne based film collective Dogmilk.

-Fraser is a local Melbourne filmmaker who loves to explore distinctly Australian stories that retain fundamentally human concerns.
+Fraser is a Melbourne-based filmmaker who loves to explore distinctly Australian stories that retain fundamentally human concerns.
 He works primarily as a writer, director, and cinematographer.

-Fraser’s work is always delving into the hidden corners the human psyche, traversing the human condition and addressing the themes of time, memory, and loss.
-His most recent film Hourglass has been the recipient of 10 festival selections and won Best International Student Short at the Glendale International Film Festival in 2018.
+Fraser’s work is always delving into the hidden corners of the human psyche, traversing the human condition and addressing the themes of time, memory and loss.
+His recent film ‘Hourglass’ has been the recipient of 10 festival selections and won Best International Student Short at the Glendale International Film Festival in 2018.

 John is a Melbourne-based screenwriter, director and cinematographer.
 A Film and Television graduate of the Swinburne University of Technology, his filmic body of work explores the boundaries of genre and experimental cinema.
 For the past three years he has been programming public film screenings across Melbourne under Dogmilk Films, promoting the works of young up-and-coming filmmakers.

-Having completed the short film Transmissions in early 2020, John's next short film "Speed and Movement" is in development, slated to be finished mid-2020.
+Having completed the short film Transmissions in early 2020, John's next short film "Speed and Movement" is in development, slated to be finished mid-2021.

 Paddy is a filmmaker working between narrative and experimental modes of cinema.
 Paddy’s films have been presented at major domestic and international film institutions, including the Austrian Film Museum in Vienna, and the Australian Centre for the Moving Image (ACMI) in Melbourne.